w3flow/javascript-interview-questions-answers/README.md

 JavaScript supports different data types, categorized into primitive and non-primitive types.

-##Primitive data types in JavaScript are immutable (unchangeable) and directly operated upon by the language.
+- **Primitive data:**Primitive data types in JavaScript are immutable (unchangeable) and are directly operated upon by the language.
+They are stored directly in the variable's memory and are accessed by value.

 | Data Type   | Description                                               | Example                  |
 | ----------- | --------------------------------------------------------- | ------------------------ |